Programmer-Atharva/flask_user_verification/README.md

+simple flask app to create new user and store data in postgresql db , use some encryption for password , and logout functionality.

-demonstration
+demonstration :

 https://github.com/user-attachments/assets/df1bddc7-4080-4b30-abb2-2cef4fb86aa0

-simple flask app to create new user and store data in postgresql db , use some encryption for password , and logout functionality.

 prerequisite : postgresql database with table users